The-Bush/WeList/README.md

 ## styles.css

 Contains only a few classes.
-One for the "hidden" buttons, and one for the appearance of the trash icon.
+One for the "hidden" buttons, and some for the appearance of icons.

 ## layout.html